Xudong-Huang/may/README.md

         <img src="https://img.shields.io/badge/doc-may-green.svg">
     </a>

-May is a high-performant library for programming stackful coroutines which can be thought as the Rust version of [goroutine][go].
-You can use it to easily develop and maintain massive concurrent programs in Rust!
+May is a high-performant library for programming stackful coroutines with which you can easily develop and maintain massive concurrent programs.
+It can be thought as the Rust version of the popular [Goroutine][go].
 </div>

 ----------